 TRAINERS: Janae B. Weinhold, Ph.D., LPC & Barry K. Weinhold, Ph.D., Licensed Psychologist

-AUDIENCE: Registered Psychotherapists, Licensed Professional Counselor Candidates, Licensed Professional Counselors, Licensed Marriage & Family Counselors, Licensed Social Workers, Licensed Psychologists, 2nd year Mental Health Graduate Students, chiropractors, bodyworkers and physicians.
+AUDIENCE: Registered Psychotherapists, LPC Candidates, Licensed Professional Counselors, Licensed Marriage & Family Counselors, Licensed Social Workers, Licensed Psychologists, 2nd year Mental Health Graduate Students, Directors & Administrators of social service agencies, chiropractors, bodyworkers and physicians.

 CONTINUING EDUCATION CREDIT INFORMATION:

 This course is designed to qualify towards professional development requirements.
-You will receive a Certificate of Proficiency at the end of the program indicating 19.6 contact hours.
+You will receive a Practitioner Certificate at the end of the training indicating 19.6 contact hours.
 Licensed Professional Counselors will also receive an NBCC accredited Certificate of Attendance for 19.6 contact hours.

 TRAINING SCHEDULE: Summer 2018 dates: July 19 – 21, 2018